Hands-On Learning

 It’s not enough to be trained in your field.
 You need real experience.

-At the Lundquist College of Business, you’ll gain hands-on experience managing more than $1 million in real dollars through our UO Investment Group or by working directly with companies as a member of our student-run Oregon Consulting Group.
-And that’s just the beginning.
+At the Lundquist College of Business, you’ll gain hands-on experience managing real dollars, collaborate with companies on meaningful projects, and develop practical skills that prepare you for what's next.
 From internships to class projects, study abroad, and more, you’ll find plenty of opportunities to explore career paths and build your resume.

 Centers of Excellence